github-of-jc/gibberishbot/README.md

 2. pull all the tweets from that topic -- store into a txt file maybe
 3. generate a tweet based on all the topic tweets -- do offline mkv analysis separately

+test the tweet function -- works

+need a way to refresh the tweet dict

+===viewing window to see changes my the bot=== has delays of ~5 min